shvets/linux_provision/README.md

 rvm install ruby-1.9.3
 ```

 ## Demo application with Vagrant

-For testing purposes we have created demo web application (in **demo** folder) based on
+For testing purposes we have created demo web application (in **demo** folder) based on [sinatra][sinatra] framework.
-sinatra framework.

-First, we need to inform Vagrant about location of this application:
+First, we need to inform Vagrant about the location of this application within virtual machine:

 ```ruby
 Vagrant.configure(VAGRANTFILE_API_VERSION) do |config|